Improve your keywords for the Search Network

 Find duplicate keywords

 It's best to avoid having duplicate keywords in your account.
-We'll show only one ad per advertiser for a particular keyword, so there's no need to include the same keywords in different ad groups or campaigns.
+We'll show only one ad per advertiser for a particular keyword, so there's no need to include the same keywords in different ad groups or campaigns, unless your ads are eligible to show on Google Play.
+See how keyword matching works for each network.

 Make sure you use a keyword only once throughout your whole account, including variations of your broad match keywords (as well as your phrase and exact match keywords if you haven't chosen to narrow your phrase and exact match targeting).
 For example, the broad match keywords red car and car red are duplicates and will compete against each other.
 Since the better performing keyword will trigger your ad more often, you'll want to remove the duplicate that performs worse.